AzethMeron/hwdg/README.md

 Nodes DO NOT have to have consecutive ID numbers, I've been using such in examples only for simplicity.
 It's an unordered map, so ID can be any unsigned 32bit integer.

-Internally, Graph uses unordered map, which means the order of nodes is random.
+Internally, Graph uses unordered map, which means the order of nodes is undefined.

 # Brief introduction
 Given there's no documentation yet, I've decided to make quick instruction on how-to-use.